malvcr/nihtiu/README.md

 There are also some features of the disease that have been discovered little by little, which paint a clearer picture of the situation:

 * Some patients (the quantity is unknown right now because was not a priority to count them in the moment), have temporary or permanent damage in their lungs “after” being cataloged as cured.
-There are cases where between 20 to 30% of their lung capacity have been lost1.
+There are cases where between 20 to 30% of their lung capacity have been lost [r2].
-* The disease is very contagious2.
+* The disease is very contagious [r3].
 * Not only the ventilation devices are needed; in some countries, the quantity of doctors required to attend patients (and ultimately control the ventilators), is limited.
-A reason for this to happen is that many of them are sick from the same disease they try to cure every day3, or simply they are exhaust or even near collapse because the overwhelming work needed to take care of the patients4.
+A reason for this to happen is that many of them are sick from the same disease they try to cure every day [r4], or simply they are exhaust or even near collapse because the overwhelming work needed to take care of the patients [r5].

 This means considering a different type of breathing technology that is more comprehensive than currently available, where a single doctor has the possibility of offering treatment to more people and even, from a safer place than constantly visiting them.
 Furthermore, being a new and relatively unknown disease, every piece of information about how patients pass through the disease is important in helping others heal.
 It might even be necessary to collect detailed information from various countries in real time to understand what is happening with the disease and each type of treatment.
-The Project

-## Nihtiu
+## The Project: Nihtiu

 The project’s purpose is to describe distributed breathing technology for world-level war-like scenarios as the one the Covid-19 pandemic have defined.